radiopushka/Frameo_Linux/README.md

 | On‑board Wi‑Fi (XR819) | ❌ Not working                                |

 ## Full boot directory
-From the Kernel Boot Directory, release download the bootimage.tar.xz
+From the Kernel Boot Directory release, download the bootimage.tar.xz

 ## How to set up